-We have determined the described activity may affect the endangered humpback whale and Steller sea lion.
-We will initiate the appropriate consultation procedures under Section 7 of the Endangered Species Act with the National Marine Fisheries Service (NMFS).
-Any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.
+We have determined the described activity would have no effect on any listed or proposed threatened or endangered species, and would have no effect on any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
+844).
+Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine Fisheries Service is required.
+However, any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.